WillemTheWalrus/Teaching-MobileApps/projects/project 2/DesignDoc.md

 February 12, 2018

                                                             Project 2 Design Doc
   Introduction: This project was brutal for me.
-I have just finished spending the last 5 hours trying to figure out how to save files to my device and make them display in the gallery app.
-I accomplished neither of these things.
-It is my fault for not giving myself enough time to ask you questions in class about this, however I feel as if it is important that I mention this becaus ewhat I am turning in is a broken App.
-  You cannot save photos, and if you wish to go back the original page to take another photo, you must first restart the app before you can see new effects.
-I am sorry that I am turning in half a project but I hope to come in and get help with this project soon.
-Now to show you what I have done so far.
+I put a lot of time into making this app work and I initially submitted an app that did not work.
+Even though it is 2 days later, I am happy to say that I now have a functional app that can save modified images.
+It does not yet display them in the gallery but I intend to continue to work on this project to provide this functionality.

   Requirements:
   * You need to be running an Android with at least API 18: 4.3(Jelly Bean) in order to run this App
   * The device must also have a camera equipped
-  * There must be enough open storage to save files (for if and when the app is functional)
+  * There must be enough open storage to save files

   Usage: